Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover

-The presence of a trapping potential, here denoted $V$, breaks the translational symmetry of the spatially uniform system, and introduces a new scale in the superfluid \ac{eft} which can be taken as the size of the confined ``droplet'' or ``cloud'' of superfluid matter, defined as the distance scale at which the density vanishes.
+The presence of a trapping potential, here denoted $V$, breaks the translational symmetry of the spatially uniform system, and introduces a new scale in the superfluid \ac{eft} which can be taken as the size of the confined ``droplet'' or ``cloud'' of superfluid matter, defined as the distance scale at which the leading order of the density vanishes.
 The \ac{eft} hierarchy may then be set up to probe distance scales that are larger than the typical inter-particle separation fixed by the density, but less than the size of the confined droplet.
 A standard tool for dealing with spatially dependent densities is the \ac{lda}~\cite{HoZhou2010}, which amounts to shifting the fermion chemical potential by $V$ so that it becomes spatially dependent.
 Here we use the superfluid \ac{eft} to investigate, systematically, corrections to the \ac{lda} which account for the effect of the trapping potential on the dispersion relation which describes the acoustic branch of excitations in the superfluid.
 In practice, this amounts to solving the phonon equation of motion in the presence of fluctuations on top of the homogeneous ground state.
 This turns out be achievable for an arbitrary (static) potential, $V$, using the \ac{wkb} approximation together with the homogeneous \ac{eft} power counting.